 Some information about beryl:

-In geology, beryl is a mineral composed of beryllium aluminium cyclosilicate with the chemical formula Be3Al2(SiO3)6.
-The hexagonal crystals of beryl may be very small or range to several meters in size.
-Terminated crystals are relatively rare.
-Pure beryl is colorless, but it is frequently tinted by impurities; possible colors are green, blue, yellow, red, and white.
+Beryl – a mineral composed of beryllium aluminium silicate.
+Well-known varieties of beryl include emerald and aquamarine.
+Naturally occurring, hexagonal crystals of beryl can be up to several meters in size, but terminated crystals are relatively rare.
+Pure beryl is colorless, but it is frequently tinted by impurities.
+Possible colors are green, blue, yellow, pink, and red (the rarest).
+It is an ore source of beryllium.

-The name beryl is derived from Greek beryllos which referred to a «precious blue-green color-of-sea-water stone».
+The name derived from Greek beryllos which referred to a «precious blue-green color-of-sea-water stone».

-Varieties of beryl: aquamarine and maxixe (blue and deep blue beryl), emerald (green beryl), heliodor (yellow beryl), goshenite (colorless beryl), morganite (pink beryl), red beryl (More information about beryl).
+Varieties of beryl: aquamarine and maxixe (blue and deep blue beryl), emerald (green beryl), heliodor (yellow beryl), goshenite (colorless beryl), morganite (pink beryl), red beryl.